Entering the UK in 2026: Rules, ETA & Border Guide

 2. How to Apply for an ETA

-The application process for the ETA is relatively straightforward.
-You can either use the UK ETA app or apply on the Home Office website.
+The application process for an ETA is completed online, either through the official UK ETA app or via the Home Office website.

 Section D: What You Can Bring with You

-When you arrive in the UK, you have to go through Customs.
-Most will pass through the green ‘nothing to declare’ lane.
-However, you will need to make a customs declaration if you have exceeded any of the relevant allowances if you have brought in prohibited or restricted items, or if you are bringing goods for commercial purposes.
+When you arrive in the UK, you must pass through Customs control.
+Most travellers will use the green ‘nothing to declare’ channel.
+However, you must make a declaration if you have exceeded any relevant allowances, are carrying prohibited or restricted items, or are bringing goods into the UK for commercial purposes.

 1. Luggage and Personal Items